lsuhpchelp/singularity/recipes/coawst/README.md

 - **MCT (Model Coupling Toolkit)** (2.11)

 > ⚠️ The image only provides the **build environment and dependencies**.
-> The actual **COAWST executable (`coawstM`)** must be compiled from source by the user, and will reside in the user’s working directory (e.g., `/home` or `/project`), please refrain from compiling your coawstM in /work as /work directory is subject to purge on LSU and LONI HPC clusters.
+> The actual **COAWST executable (`coawstM`)** must be compiled from source by the user, and will reside in the user’s working directory (e.g., `/home` or `/project`).
+Please refrain from compiling your coawstM in /work as the /work directory is subject to purge on LSU and LONI HPC clusters.

 The pre-built image is already available at:
 ```